stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 <br />
-## Insights Gained: When evaluating smart and non-smart questions, I have learned several valuable insights:
+## Insights Gained: When evaluating smart and non-smart questions

 * Effort Precedes Assistance:
 Questions that demonstrate the questioner's effort and understanding receive more constructive and helpful responses.
 It is important to put in the work before seeking help.